 What is ROAS?
-How to calculate and improve this vital marketing metric
+How to calculate return on ad spend

 In digital marketing, data is everything.
 It helps validate performance (or a lack thereof) and informs decision-making to continually optimize our campaigns and the ways we reach our audiences.